 Cheltenham Festival Tips

-Our very own Tom Lee is once again be on duty for us during the Cheltenham Festival this week and he will be making his tips for all the big races on a daily basis.
+Our very own Tom Lee is once again be on duty for us during the Cheltenham Festival in 2015 and he will be making his tips for all the big races on a daily basis.
 Tom has been in great form already this week with two winners on the first day and he is looking for more of the same through the Festival.
 He had a great Festival last year and we know for a fact that he is eager to top that this week making his Cheltenham Festival Tips essential reading.

 Cheltenham Festival Races